thycotic/ac-docs/admin/applications/cfg.md

 <!--
 ![TODO](images/rec-table.png "Select from the recorded sessions table") -->

-You can either watch the video for a session by clicking on __play__ or download it in mpeg-4 format to your machine via __Download__ button.
+Click __Play__ to watch the recorded session, or click __Download__ to download the recording to your machine in mpeg-4 format.
 <!--
 ![TODO](images/recording.png "Watch or download a recorded session video") -->

-Recordings, which are running at the time, can be seen in the __Active Sessions__ tab.
-From there, you can watch the video recording up to that point, while in the background the recording continues.
+The __Active Sessions__ tab shows sessions that are currently active.
+From there, you can watch the video recording up to that point while the recording continues in the background.

 ## Set Policy for Application

-In order to be able to login to an application using Thycotic Access Control browser extension, you need to set a policy first.
+You will need to set a policy before using an application in the Thycotic Access Control browser extension.

 From the drop down menu that appears on the left side of the main panel, you can choose between a variety of policies such as None, Fingerprint (TouchID), Geofencing, and Georoximity & Geofencing.
-Remember to click __Update__ for changes to take effect.
+Click __Update__ to implement the new policy.

 ![set policy option](images/set-policy.png "Drop-down options to set a policy")